 Doodles.
 David’s childhood nickname.

-Thus Camp Doodles was born and, nine years later, it has grown to the point that this summer Hughes will open two new youth camps in Larkspur and at Dominican where Hughes earned his teaching credential in – and his Masters in education in 2009.
+Thus Camp Doodles was born and, nine years later, it had grown to the point that Hughes in 2010 opened two new youth camps in Larkspur and at Dominican where Hughes earned his teaching credential in – and his Masters in education in 2009.

 “Most people think they can’t make a career out of their passion,” Hughes says.
 “I’m of the opinion that most people probably could if they set their heart to it and they were willing to put in the time and love and effort that it takes … It might take a little while and it may be tricky but, with love, anything is possible.
 That’s how I been raised.”

 “I would not in my wildest of dreams have imagined that I would have been able to positively effect the lives of so many, not only children, but young adults and adults who come and work at the camp."